Collaborate or Perish

 The recipient of many honors throughout his career, Mr. Bratton was named by Security magazine as one of 2010’s most influential people in the security industry based on his leadership qualities and the positive impact that his work has made on organizations, colleagues, and the general public.
 This was the second time in two years that he has appeared on the magazine’s list of most influential security executives.
 In 2007 he received Governing Magazine’s “Public Official of the Year award.”
 In January 1996 he appeared on the cover of Time Magazine and was featured in the article “Finally, We’re Winning the War Against Crime.”
 And in 2009, for his collaborative efforts in working with U.S. and British police forces, he was recognized by Her Majesty Queen Elizabeth II with the honorary title Commander of the Most Excellent Order of the British Empire (CBE).

 His critically acclaimed autobiography Turnaround, with Peter Knobler, was published by Random House in 1998.
-In 2012, Mr. Bratton and Zachary Tumin, a senior researcher at Harvard’s John F. Kennedy School of Government, co-authored a management leadership book, Collaborate or Perish, published by Random House.
-In Collaborate or Perish!
-William Bratton and Harvard Kennedy School’s Zachary Tumin lay out a field-tested playbook for collaborating across the boundaries of our networked world.
+In 2021 he published The Profession, a memoir of community, race, and and the arc of policing in America.
+In 2012, Mr. Bratton and Zachary Tumin, a senior researcher at Harvard’s John F. Kennedy School of Government, co-authored a management leadership book, Collaborate or Perish!, where they lay out a field-tested playbook for collaborating across the boundaries of our networked world.